Mintu-Kumar/java8-coding-practice/JavaCodingPractics/src/main/java/TopicWiseQuestionAskedInInterview/InterviewQuestion.md

 19. How do we improve performance of our api?
 20. What does @configuration do
 21. What if there are 2 beans of the same type

+        Ans -  If we have 2 bean with same name then we use @Primary annotation, and in the @Qualifier annotation we have to specify the bean name @Qualifier("dieselEngine")
 22. What happens when we annotate a method with @transactional
 23. What are the types of advices in AOP
 24. Explain after returning and after throwing in AOP